-Even there had been a traditional classification of fungi, considered unnatural but important for primary identification, which divided the all fungi available into two broad and artificial groups based on the presence or absence of this septum in hyphae.
+Even there had been a traditional classification of fungi, considered unnatural but important for primary identification, which divided all fungi available into two broad and artificial groups based on the presence or absence of this septum in hyphae.

 - Lower Fungi: Have no septum in hyphae.
-So, the whole body has multiple nuclei and not compartmentalized.
+So, the whole body has multiple nuclei and is not compartmentalized.

 - Higher Fungi: Have septa in hyphae.
 So, the whole thallus is divided into many compartments.

 - In aseptate fungi (Lower fungi), all the nuclei remain in a common mesh of protoplasm.
 This type of hyphae is known as coenocytic hyphae (Gr. koinos = common + koite = couch).

 Mycelium: The mass of hyphae constituting the thallus of a fungus is called the mycelium (pl. mycelia; Gr. mykes = mushroom).
 So, the mesh of hyphae that we see in agar culture, or in rotten woods and bread is actually altogether a mycelium.